juangesino/universum/README.md

 ## About

-Universum is a simple physics simulation generator written using Meteor.
+Universum is a simple physics simulator written using Meteor.

 Checkout a demo [here](http://universum-demo.herokuapp.com).